nathanial/geist/ImprovementPlan.md

   diagnostics.
   - Ambient occlusion
-      - Per-vertex AO for cubes/microshapes based on S=2 micro occupancy (cheap local lookup) and fold AO into the merge key as hinted in MesherPlan.md.
+      - Per-vertex AO for cubes/microshapes based on S=2 micro occupancy (cheap local lookup) and fold AO into the material key.
 This materially improves depth without real-time lighting cost.
   - Texture atlas
       - Build an atlas at load time to reduce draw calls and binding changes.
 Your TextureCache